-Section 3 Investment products and services
+Investment products and services

-The Target Market Guide for our investment product and services is available to access on our website here.
+The Target Market Guide for our investment product and services is available in our Consumer Duty Toolkit.

 3.1 Bespoke portfolio services

 Our bespoke portfolio services are offered on a discretionary basis, which means that the dedicated investment manager will make investment decisions on the investor's behalf, using our expertise and knowledge.